mozilla/data-docs/src/concepts/choosing_a_dataset.md

 - How many crashes occur each day?
 - How many users have installed a specific add-on?

-If you want to know whether a causal link occurs between two events, you can learn more about [experimentation data](experiments.md).
+If you want to know whether a causal link occurs between two events, consider running an [experiment](experiments.md).

 There are two types of datasets that you might want to use: those based on raw pings and those derived from them.